ajitzero/jekyll-now-bs4/README.md

 - `/articles/index.html` is needed instead of a simpler `/articles.md` since `jekyll-paginate` requires an `index.html` file.
 No support for `*.md` 😔

+## Contributing

+As a template, I'm adding only those features which I deem necessary.
+For any features you may need, [raise an issue](https://github.com/AjitZero/jekyll-now-bs4/issues/new) and let's discuss!

 ## Meta

 [![GitHub followers](https://img.shields.io/github/followers/AjitZero.svg?style=social&label=Follow&maxAge=2592000)](https://github.com/AjitZero?tab=followers)

-Ajit Panigrahi – [@AjitZero](https://github.com/AjitZero) – Ping me on [Twitter](https://twitter.com/AjitZero) for any urgent queries, raise an issue for anything else.
+Ajit Panigrahi – [@AjitZero](https://github.com/AjitZero) – Ping me on [Twitter](https://twitter.com/AjitZero) for any urgent queries, [raise an issue](https://github.com/AjitZero/jekyll-now-bs4/issues/new) for anything else.

 Distributed under the [MIT License](https://opensource.org/licenses/MIT).
 See [`LICENSE`](https://github.com/AjitZero/jekyll-now-bs4/blob/master/LICENSE) for more information.